Tempered AI Assessment

 Team and organizational practices for AI-assisted development, including agentic workflows

 Individual skill without team practices leads to inconsistent quality.
 DORA 2025: AI amplifies existing capabilities—strong teams get stronger, struggling teams get worse.
-Organizational readiness determines whether AI helps or hurts.
+Microsoft research via GitHub: It takes 11 weeks for developers to fully realize productivity gains from AI tools—plan for this ramp-up when calculating ROI.

 Does your team have guidelines for when/how to use Copilot?